plausible/docs/docs/guided-tour.md

 * See all the top referral sources of traffic ranked by the number of unique visiors.
 You can click on the "**more**" button to see the full list.
 Bounce rates and visit duration of the individual referrals are included too.
 You can click on any referral source to drill down into that source.

 * See all the most visited pages on your site ranked by the number of unique visitors.
 You can click on the "**more**" button to see the full list.
 The number of pageviews and the bounce rates of the individual pages are included too.
+You can click on any page to drill down into that page.

+* Pages and referral sources drill downs can be mixed and matched too so for instance you can see traffic to a specific page from a specific referral source over time.

 * See the list of countries your traffic is coming from.

 * You can also see the device, browser, and operating system your visitors are using.

-* Track events and goals to identify the number of converted visitors, the conversion rate, and the referral sites that send the best quality traffic.
+* Track events and goals to identify the number of unique converted visitors, the total number of conversions, the conversion rate, and the referral sites that send the traffic that converts the best.

 Take a look at the [live demo](https://plausible.io/plausible.io) where you can follow the actual traffic of the Plausible Analytics website itself.